 Our focus is critical care and recovery nutrition for animals.
-The best ingredients combined with cutting edge science allows your sick patient the best chance of life.
-Emeraid is Life-Saving Nutrition.
+The best ingredients combined with cutting edge science allow your sick patient the best chance of life.
+EmerAid is Life-Saving Nutrition.

 24981 N 1400 East Road

-The Emeraid System for Exotic Animal Critical Care involves mixing all three Emeraid diets in various combinations for different species.
-This allows an appropriate critical care diet to be mixed most species.
+The EmerAid System for Exotic Animal Critical Care involves mixing all three EmerAid diets in various combinations for different species.
+This allows an appropriate critical-care diet to be mixed for most species.

 |All Psittacines:||Macaws, Cockatoos, Amazons, A. Greys, Conures, Parakeets (Budgies, Indian Ring Necks, Quakers, etc.), Pionus, Parrotlets, Finches, Canary, Doves, Cockatiels, Senegals, Red Bellied Parrots, Jenday Parrots|